-The Barcelona Knowledge Hub of the Academia Europaea (BKH-AE) was set up in 2012 as the Academy's regional office for Southern Europe and the Mediterranean.
-The hub's mission is to organize scientific activities that include the perspective of the natural and social sciences and the humanities and one of its main annual events is a modern day Disputatio of Barcelona.
-Having originated in the Middle Age as a formalized method of debate to uncover and establish truths in theology and the sciences, the present-day Disputatio of Barcelona organized by the BKH aims rather to present two unique disciplinary angles-scientific and humanistic-on a given topic.
-One is defended by a woman, and the other by a man, both of them experts in the topic discussed.
+The Barcelona Knowledge Hub of the Academia Europaea (AE-BKH) was set up in 2012 as the Academy's regional office for Southern Europe and the Mediterranean.
+The hub's mission is to organize scientific activities that include the perspective of the sciences and the humanities.
+One of its main annual events is a modern day Disputatio of Barcelona.
+Having originated in the Middle Age as a formalized method of